 “Many of these visa holders may never be able to meet this threshold requirement to progress to permanent residency, creating an underclass of migrant workers in regional areas,” Mr Hourigan said.

-Over 5,500 people have signed an online petition calling on Immigration Minister David Coleman to reduce the Temporary Skilled Migration Income Threshold (TSMIT) to $30,000-$45,000.
+Over 5,500 people have signed an online petition calling for a reduction in the Temporary Skilled Migration Income Threshold (TSMIT) to $30,000-$45,000.
 The petition argues that the proposed income threshold is much higher than a temporary resident in regional Australia can earn from ordinary employment.

 The Department of Home Affairs says employers are required to pay the annual market salary rate, which is an indicator that a visa applicant and their family have reasonable means of supporting themselves while in Australia.